emmkay1/Loan-Application/README.md

 ### New Employee Page
 The new employee page is where the company can add new employees.
 The page contains a form with input fields for the employee's name, email, citizen ID, and salary.
 An Employee's ID is generated automatically in the backend.
 The minimum salary an employee can have is 5000.
 The citizen ID is a six digit number.

+---

+## Database
+Currently the database contains two tables, one for employees and the other for loans.
+The employees table is where we store the information for each employee.
+The loans table contains information for all loans.
+The loans table has employee_id foreign key which references the employee_id in the employees table.
+A simple illustration of the database is shown in this [image](loan-app-db.png).